 Presently on average an American stops in at a garage once a week for an average of 10 minutes a pop.
 500 minutes a year.

 But EV owners will be recharging at home virtually all the time.
-Yes on the few occasions when they travel more than 300-400 miles on a single trip they might need to stop for 30 minutes.
+Yes on the few occasions when they travel more than 300-500 miles on a single trip they might need to stop for 30 minutes.
 On such trips they would likely need a bathroom /coffee break regardless.
-But assuming no such desire and that such trips happen 10 ten times a year–such drivers will still save 200 minutes year by bypassing gas filling pit stops.
+But it is far more likely that such trips happen 10 times a year– and future charging times will fall by 50% to say 20 mins a pop, such drivers will still save 300 minutes a year by bypassing gas filling pit stops.

-Update – soon there will ne numerous new Charging stations and charging times will improve dramatically from 30 minutes to closer 5-10 mins.
-This will be the final nail in the ICE coffin – expect further clarity about charging times when the specifics come out on the Tesla Model 3, by spring 2017— and its guidance re the 2170 battery technology.
+Once such accelerated charging times occur, this will be the final nail in the ICE coffin – expect further clarity about charging times when the specifics come out on the Tesla Model 3, by spring 2017— and its guidance re the 2170 battery technology.
+Musk has hinted that Super Charging capabilities will change from up to 145 kW of power distributed between two adjacent cars, with a maximum of 120 kW per car – to a new max > 350 kW of power.

-It has been variously estimated that the 5-10 year $70,000 Tesla Model S has a similar cost of ownership to cars costing less than $35,000–it would be fair to state that the cost of ownership for the $35,000 Model 3 will be half of the cost of an average fossilized car.
+It has been variously estimated that the $70,000 Tesla Model S has a similar cost of ownership to cars costing less than $35,000–it would be fair to state that the cost of ownership for the $35,000 Model 3 will be almost half of the cost of ownership of an average fossilized car.
+The five year cost of ownership of a typical new $35,000 Car will on average be $49,000???.
+Say this can not be so…

 Old Batteries will be hard to dispose of and cause pollution: